 To the right of the viewfinder is the top LCD panel.
 While I don't miss the top LCD when using cameras lacking this feature, I use it on those having it, including the R5 II.
 So, having camera settings instantly viewable from the top is a nice feature.

 The M-Fn button is between the shutter release and the top dial.
 Pressing it enables the last-used functions to be immediately changed using dials.
 Pressing M-FN repeatedly steps through the settings enabled for this feature, with again, a dial being used to change the selected setting.
 New with the R6 II and now featured in the R5 II are two rows of functions independently changed using the top and rear dials.
-While slightly more complicated than the single-row design, there are more options immediately available.
+While slightly more complicated than the single-row design, more options are immediately available.

 The top Quick Control dial adjusts the ISO setting by default, without a button press required.
 When in Manual mode with auto ISO selected and the camera's metering active, over- and under-exposure is adjusted by the top Quick Control dial.
 This function is helpful except when you want to select a specific ISO setting instead of auto ISO or want to select auto ISO instead of a specific number.
 That requires waiting for the metering timer to expire, pressing M-Fn and setting ISO (if ISO is included in your M-Fn configuration), touching the ISO setting on the LCD (if enabled), diving into the menus for the ISO settings option, or my favorite, pressing "Q" twice.
 The touchscreen interface makes ISO easy to change, and configuring the lens control ring for ISO functionality is another option.